thewh1teagle/vibe/README.md

 And for install the `deb` file -> download it and execute
 ```console
 dpkg -i ./vibe*.deb
 ```
+Currenly, listening for the audio file isn't supported on `Linux` And using the `appImage` isn't recommended.

 ## Offline installation

 1. Stop the program